 We don’t have any current vacancies….to be notified of any future vacancies we recommend:

-The role of Assistant Volunteer Coordinator in Madagascar offers the right candidate a unique and exciting opportunity to work across both office and field environments leading on the implementation of project work within Madagascar’s International Volunteering Programmes.
-The coordinator will work alongside the local and International teams based in the town of Fort Dauphin on the development and marketing before spending time in the field leading teams of volunteers in the implementation of these projects and living in basic rural conditions in the beautiful area of Anosy, southeast Madagascar.
+The role of Volunteer and Logistics Intern offers the right candidate a unique and exciting opportunity to work across both field and office environments providing planning, logistical and pastoral support to Madagascar volunteers.
+The officer will work alongside both local and international teams and based in the town of Fort Dauphin, they will also spend time out in the field living in basic conditions in rural southeast Madagascar.

 Duties and responsibilities: